onfido/onfido-ios-sdk/README.md

 - `OnfidoConfigError.missingToken` (`ONFlowConfigErrorMissingSteps` in Objective-C), when no or empty string token is provided
 - `OnfidoConfigError.missingApplicant` (`ONFlowConfigErrorMissingApplicant` in Objective-C), when no applicant instance is provided
 - `OnfidoConfigError.missingSteps` (`ONFlowConfigErrorMissingSteps` in Objective-C), when no step is provided
-- `OnfidoConfigError.multipleApplicants` (`ONFlowConfigErrorMultipleApplicants` in Objective-C), when both an applicant and an appliacantId are provided
+- `OnfidoConfigError.multipleApplicants` (`ONFlowConfigErrorMultipleApplicants` in Objective-C), when both an applicant and an applicantId are provided
+- `OnfidoConfigError.multipleTokenTypes` (`ONFlowConfigErrorMultipleTokenTypes` in Objective-C), when both an SDK Token and a Mobile Tokens are provided
+- `OnfidoConfigError.applicantProvidedWithSDKToken` (`ONFlowConfigErrorApplicantProvidedWithSDKToken` in Objective-C), when both an SDK Token and an applicant provided

 ## Customising SDK